mutecomm/mute/doc/keyserver.md

 time of request.
 `IDENTITY` is set to the origin keyserver identity of this entry.
 `DOMAINS` must be zero-value.
-If `AUTHORATIVE` is true, the Key Server must get the current `UIDMessage` for the `IDENTITY` from the Origin Key Server and verify that the `SIGKEY` and `SIGESCROW` of the connecting `UIDMessage` (this message) are the same as for the current entry of the `IDENTITY` on the Origin Key Server.
+If `AUTHORITATIVE` is true, the Key Server must get the current `UIDMessage` for the `IDENTITY` from the Origin Key Server and verify that the `SIGKEY` and `SIGESCROW` of the connecting `UIDMessage` (this message) are the same as for the current entry of the `IDENTITY` on the Origin Key Server.
-If `AUTHORATIVE` is false, the Key Server must verify that the identity was connected successfully before (with `AUTHORATIVE` true).
+If `AUTHORITATIVE` is false, the Key Server must verify that the identity was connected successfully before (with `AUTHORITATIVE` true).
 This allows a peer to be identified over multiple keyservers and thus increase assurance.
 It also allows for identities to be moved from one keyserver to another or to be separated.

-#### Authorative link
+#### AUTHORITATIVE link

 The URI of the `CHAINLINK` is set to the URI(s) of the Origin Key Server to be bound into the destination hashchain.
 The `LAST` entry is the last key hashchain entry on the Origin Key Server at the time of request.
-`AUTHORATIVE` must be true.
+`AUTHORITATIVE` must be true.
 `DOMAINS` is a list of domains handled by the Origin Key Server. `IDENTITY` is set to the identity of the origin key server itself (it's signature key).
-Authorative Links are Connected Identities and require the same verification process.
-In addition, authorative links that change (add or delete) domains claimed by the Origin Key Server need to be manually verified by the Key Server Operator.
+AUTHORITATIVE Links are Connected Identities and require the same verification process.
+In addition, AUTHORITATIVE links that change (add or delete) domains claimed by the Origin Key Server need to be manually verified by the Key Server Operator.
 For this the `LINKAUTHORITY` signature over the whole `UIDMessage` must be made